Modern Slavery Prevention Statement

 - Receiving no reports from employees, the public, external whistle-blower hotline or law enforcement agencies that indicate that modern slavery practises have been identified.
 No reports have been received.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, external training is available, some of which is led by the Stronger Together initiative.
 Learning from such training is communicated within the company as applicable.
-We are using the online training platform iHASCO, which is available to all staff.
-In the year covered by this statement, a Technical Assistant involved with supplier approval has completed an online course, ‘Tackling Modern Slavery In UK Businesses’.
-Additionally, an increasing number of staff have completed the iHASCO training course.
+We are also using the online training platform iHASCO, which is available to all staff.
+An increasing number of staff have completed the iHASCO training course.

 We encourage open and honest communication throughout our supply chains.
-We offer suppliers further information on issues surrounding modern slavery prevention, such as spotting the signs of modern slavery within their own business.
+We offer suppliers further information on issues surrounding modern slavery prevention, to support their own training, such as spotting the signs of modern slavery within their own business.

-3. To invest in further training for key staff within the business, especially those working with our supply chain.
+- To invest in further modern slavery training for key staff within the business, especially those working with our supply chain.